ApokolipsBack to Places Main > Apokolips

 Appearances (JL/U): Twilight Part One, The Ties That Bind, and Alive!

 Voiced By: Not Applicable

-In 5,000,000 B.C., the Old Gods destroyed themselves and unleashed the Godwave upon the universe, seeding beings with power.
-The planet was split in half and formed two new planets.
-One was New Genesis and the other was Apokolips, formed by the power of an evil sorceress into a world of darkness and despair.
+A long time ago, a planet was split in half and formed two new planets.
+One was New Genesis and the other was Apokolips, a world of darkness and despair.
 Apokolips lacks any natural life and is one giant city that covers the planet.
 Its most notable feature are the Fire Pits that can be seen from space.
 Their exact origin is unknown whether it is mystical or scientific in nature.
 Darkseid rules Apokolips and is considered a god by the Lowlies, human slaves that toil endlessly in the Armaghetto districts.
 The planet is patrolled by Parademons and Dog Troopers.

 Darkseid resides in his palace and charts his conquest to his elite circle: his son Kalibak, interrogator DeSaad, generals Steppenwolf and Virman Vunderbarr, mistress Granny Goodness, the Female Furies, assassin Kanto, and Mantis.
 His cult of worship is supplemented by statues erected in his likeness on a daily basis.
 Two other locations on Apokolips are Granny Goodness' Orphanage, where she raises and instills loyalty in Darkseid's subjects, and the main prison facility known as the X-Pit.
 The only person to ever escape is Highfather's birth son, Scott Free.
 Darkseid's forces possess the power to create burn holes through technological magama tabulars.